|Guide||♦||1 Triplog||0 Topics|

 My first entrance into the Eagletail Wilderness came around 1993 with my climbing partner and his wife.
 Our goal that day was to climb to the top of the mountain and stand foot on each of the summit feathers.
 I first learned about this backcountry climb when I accidentally stumble upon an old issue of Arizona Highways and read an article about the climb.
-I did my research, came up with a plan of action and Lisa, Don and I were off to see if we could accomplish our goals.
+I did my research, came up with a plan of action.
+Lisa, Don, and I were off to see if we could accomplish our goals.
 To gain the summit ridge, we had to rope up and ascend an easy 5th class pitch.
-From there, an easy stroll put us at the base of the summit feather, the most difficult to climb.
+From there, a stroll put us at the base of the summit feather, the most difficult to climb.
 Rated at 5.6, Don and I concurred a more realistic rating would be 5.8.
-Don led the single pitch to the summit, I followed and we rappelled off.
+Don led the single pitch to the summit, I followed, and we rappelled off.
 We then decided to save the Middle and South feathers for another day, seeing we were short on time.

 In climbing circles, the first ascent (FA) of Eagletail summit is known to have fallen into the hands of “Kachina Members” in 1976.
-First free ascent (FFA) came to Larry Trieber, Bruce Grubbs and Chris Beal, a year later.
-Larry, Bruce and Chris climbed the summit pinnacle using rope and protection placed in cracks, as safety in the event of a fall.
-Progress was made with hands and feet on edges, ledges and hands, feet or fingers inside cracks.
+First free ascent (FFA) came to Larry Trieber, Bruce Grubbs, and Chris Beal, a year later.
+Larry, Bruce, and Chris climbed the summit pinnacle using rope and protection placed in cracks, as safety in the event of a fall.
+Progress was made with hands and feet on edges, ledges, and hands, feet, or fingers inside cracks.
 The Kachina Members used protection, both for safety and to make upward progress.

-I would return to the wilderness, many times over the following years with various climbing partners.
+I would return to the wilderness many times over the following years with various climbing partners.
 For a desert mountaineer, the Eagletail Mountains have a siren call that beckons me back.
 A view that grabbed my attention on that first summit attempt and subsequent trips to the summit ridge was a labyrinth of tortured rocks off to the southeast.
-To each of my partners, I would point into those rocks and say “we need to check that out.”
-The trips to the summit continued as well as climbs up Courthouse Rock but I never kept my promise to explore the Labyrinth.
+To each of my partners, I would point into those rocks and say, “we need to check that out.”
+The trips to the summit continued as well as climbs up Courthouse Rock, but I never kept my promise to explore the Labyrinth.

 Gateway to the Labyrinth

 From your car, look southwest and locate the feathers on top of Eagletail mountain.
 Follow the ridgeline left and into an indistinct saddle with two pinnacles.
 Everything left of these pinnacles is the Labyrinth.
 Between you and Eagletail mountain is a small, granite ridge about 1.5 miles away.
 Use the east end of this ridge as a landmark, as well as the two pinnacles.
-Head south and slightly west passing the east end of the granite ridge and head for the pinnacles.
+Head south and slightly west, passing the east end of the granite ridge, and head for the pinnacles.
 Stay in the flats, eventually passing around the two, pinnacles on their east and into the valley between the Eagletail feather pedestal and the Labyrinth.
 Head up this drainage and into High Point saddle at 33.3887 -113.3006.

-As you draw closer to the two pinnacles the route becomes more obvious with great views of the rocks that create the Eagletail feather pedestal and Labyrinth.
+As you draw closer to the two pinnacles, the route becomes more obvious with great views of the rocks that create the Eagletail feather pedestal and Labyrinth.
 When the Labyrinth starts to dominate your eastern view, look for a fin of rock that anchors the labyrinth on its NE side, to the valley floor.
 This fin is where you’ll find the Magnificent Natural Arch (MNA).
-If not now, in a few more feet you will notice The Fin has, near it’s top (south side) a smaller fin and below is a prominent saddle, Fin Saddle.
+If not now, in a few more feet, you will notice The Fin has, near its top (south side) a smaller fin, and below is a prominent saddle, Fin Saddle.
 These are landmarks you will be using on your return.